 On 27th July last year, they released their fifth EP The River, which was their first as a three piece after Windram parted ways with his band mates due to family commitments.
 Despite the saddening news and lack of guitar, the three-piece continued to produce high-quality alternative indie ballads with more than enough bass, keys and passion to compensate for the absence of Windram’s funky riffs.

 This May, they released a brand new single ‘Problems’.
 Laden with clunky glock melodies that sound as though they’re being played on sea shells, Williams’ mellow yet emotive vocals are layered over staccatoed beats that show a darker side to Sunset Sons.
 Taken from their upcoming second album, this is only a small taste of what’s yet to come from them this year.

-The pages of the Anglo-Aussies’ previous tour diaries must have been practically bursting from the seams as they supported Imagine Dragons on all 36 dates of their 2015 European tour, and have played many festivals across the UK including Glastonbury, Reading and Leeds, T in the Park and Boardmasters.
-Despite their very first UK tour only consisting of small surf towns and refusing to play major cities, many of their following UK tours have sold out completely.
-Both dates of their upcoming UK tour this July sold out immediately, with Manchester selling out in just a few hours.
+The pages of the Anglo-Aussies’ previous tour diaries must have been practically bursting at the seams as they supported Imagine Dragons on all 37 dates of their 2015 European tour, and have played many festivals across the UK including Glastonbury, Reading and Leeds, T in the Park and Boardmasters.
+They’ve really kept their British audience wanting more though as they made sure their very first UK tour only consisting of small surf towns and refused to play major cities.
+Since then, many of their following UK shows have sold out completely, and their upcoming shows this June are expected to follow suit.introducing / sunset sons